 So, what if you make the calls and leave messages and still… nothing?!
 Here’s what to do next.

-How to Handle Guests Who Don’t RSVP and Also Don’t Respond
+What to Do When Wedding Guests Don’t RSVP and Also Don’t Respond to Attempts

-So, how to handle guests who don’t rsvp AND don’t respond after contacting them?
-Well, you did what you could; chances are, he or she is not attending.
+So, what to do when wedding guests don’t rsvp AND don’t respond after contacting them?
+First of all, whatever, but that’s beside the point. ;) Well, you did what you could; chances are, he or she is not attending.
 It would be nice if they would tell you one way or another, but that’s just how it goes sometimes.
 Don’t sweat it.
 Count them out but don’t take offense.
 You never know what someone has going on in his or her life.

 How to Handle Guests Who Don’t RSVP and Then Show Up Anyway

 Ah, the nerve!
-One of the biggest worry couples have when it comes to RSVPs is how to handle guests who don’t RSVP and then show up at your wedding.
-It happens.
-Sometimes guests, I suppose, forget to RSVP or can’t remember if they did and then show up at the wedding.
+One of the biggest worries regarding what to do when wedding guests don’t rsvp is… what happens if guests just SHOW UP?!
+The truth is, it can happen, but it is very unlikely.
+I like to give guests the benefit of the doubt… you know, perhaps they just forgot, or maybe they thought they RSVPed but can’t remember and they randomly show up at the wedding.
 Here’s what to do: don’t make a big deal, just go with the flow.
 Many venues will have an allowance for a few unexpected guests (you’ll need to pay for them on the final bill, but at least they won’t feel unwelcomed), even at the very last minute.
 So, don’t sweat it.
 If you see someone looking around for an escort card to no avail, chances are they’re a no-responder (and you can ask your venue what to do if it happens).

 P.S.
 It’s helpful to have a day-of coordinator in instances like this, as they can quickly seat guests and speak to the caterer so you don’t have to worry about a thing.